 By phasing in your company branding into a returns policy you're allowing the customer to become comfortable with the return process, which is paramount when you consider that a vast majority of consumers will consider purchasing from a retailer again if they are happy with the returns policy.

-Retailers can present their returns policy through graphical means such as photos, infographics, and even video.
-By using your company branding to create a graphical returns policy you're making the information more interesting and consumable for the customer— which factors into their decision when they think about purchasing from your store again.
+This makes things more interesting and consumable for the customer— which factors into their decision when they think about purchasing from your store again.

 While more sales are great, retailers still need to craft a returns policy that will prevent those sales from turning into returns.

 The obvious action would be to tighten up your returns policy, right?
 Wrong, a more lenient returns policy can actually prevent product returns.

 Lengthening The Time Frame for Your Returns Policy

 According to research conducted by Narayanan Janakiraman, an Assistant Professor of Marketing at the University of Texas:

 Finding the Optimal Time Frame

 Many retailers opt for a standard 30 day returns policy.
 While that interval provides customers with enough time to return a product, it doesn't come with the aforementioned benefits of a truly liberal returns policy.